 Our Services

-Our responsibilities under CBRA include maintaining the official maps of the CBRS and making recommendations to Congress for appropriate changes to the boundaries; consulting with other federal agencies regarding federally-funded projects proposed within the CBRS; and working with property owners, project proponents, and other stakeholders to determine whether a specific property or project site is located within the CBRS.
+The Secretary of the Interior, through the U.S. Fish and Wildlife Service (Service), is responsible for maintaining the official maps of the CBRS and making recommendations to Congress for appropriate changes to the boundaries; consulting with other federal agencies regarding federally funded projects proposed within the CBRS; and working with property owners, project proponents, and other stakeholders to determine whether a specific property or project site is located within the CBRS.

 Our Projects and Initiatives

 The Service is committed to ensuring accurate and user-friendly maps depicting the CBRS.
-Through a series of mapping projects, we have made progress in modernizing maps for the CBRS using digital technology that has significantly improved public access to information, increased efficiency for infrastructure project planning, and increased accuracy and timeliness in determining whether individual properties are located with the CBRS.
+Through a series of mapping projects, we continue to make progress in modernizing maps for the CBRS using digital technology.
+These efforts significantly improve public access to information, increase efficiency for infrastructure project planning, and increase accuracy and timeliness in determining whether individual properties are located with the CBRS.
+View our story map to learn more.

 Our Laws and Regulations